Pyro Scene

 Fuel

-Here you will find settings that can be used, among other things, to limit the amount of fuel in the simulation.
-This effect is usually less obvious compared to the comparable settings for density, color or temperature, since fuel usually does not remain in the simulation for a long time, but is often burned promptly, i.e., converted to density, temperature and pressure.
+Here you will find settings that can be used to limit the amount of Fuel in the simulation.
+This effect is usually less obvious compared to the comparable settings for Density, Color or Temperature, as Fuel usually does not remain in the simulation for long, but is often burned promptly, i.e. converted to Density, Temperature and Pressure.

 Relative Fuel Dissipation[0..100%]